hamkasu/photoverone/replit.md

 PhotoVault by Calmic Sdn Bhd is a professional photo management platform built with Flask.
 Its purpose is to provide secure storage, advanced editing, and comprehensive organization of photographs.
 It aims to deliver an enterprise-grade solution for personal and professional photo archiving, featuring robust security, role-based access control, user management, and administrative tools.
 The platform seeks to offer an efficient and secure environment for managing photo collections.

 ## Recent Changes (September 27, 2025)
-- **Fresh GitHub Import Setup Complete**: Successfully imported PhotoVault project from GitHub and fully configured for Replit environment
+- **Fresh GitHub Import Setup Complete (2025-09-27)**: Successfully re-imported PhotoVault project from GitHub and fully configured for Replit environment
+  - Python 3.11 environment with all dependencies installed from requirements.txt
+  - PostgreSQL database created and configured with proper environment variables
+  - Flask application configured for host 0.0.0.0:5000 with Replit proxy compatibility
+  - Development workflow "PhotoVault Frontend" running successfully
+  - Production deployment configured with Gunicorn autoscale
+  - Application verified working with homepage, navigation, and static assets loading correctly
 - **Python Environment**: Installed Python 3.11 and all required dependencies from requirements.txt including Flask 3.0.3, SQLAlchemy, OpenCV, and image processing libraries
 - **PostgreSQL Database**: Created new Replit PostgreSQL database with proper DATABASE_URL configuration and all required environment variables (PGHOST, PGPORT, PGUSER, PGDATABASE)
 - **Database Migration**: Successfully stamped database with current migration version to handle existing schema